JohanOhlin/divingintoazure/_posts/2019-03-18-automapper-profiles.markdown

 }
 {% endhighlight %}

-The extension is added to the <code>AutoMapper</code> namespace so it'll be available each time you use the <code>Map</code> function.
+The extension is added to the `AutoMapper` namespace so it'll be available each time you use the `Map` function.
 This is how you now can call the function, and it even comes up as one of the suggested ways.

 {% highlight csharp %}
 var subscriptionViewModel = _mapper.Map<SubscriptionViewModel>(